Ford Fairlane (1955-1970)

 Chrysler Imperial (1926-1975)

 The luxury Imperial was Chrysler’s answer to the Lincoln and Cadillac.
 It offered technology no other cars did at the time: a push-button transmission and self-levelling suspension.
 Tough competition from its rivals and changes in market tastes contributed to its downfall.
+Despite that, the Imperial stood as a symbol of American innovation and elegance.

 Ford Thunderbird (1955-1997)

 The Thunderbird is one of Ford’s crowning achievements, a versatile sports car that left its stamp on vehicle history as, among other things, a status symbol for the rich and successful.
 Eventually it became outdated, and never regained its popularity.
+Over the decades, the Thunderbird transformed from a sleek two-seater into a larger personal luxury coupe, adapting to shifting trends.

 Pontiac Firebird (1967-2002)

 The Firebird was the Chevrolet Camaro’s direct rival, and it offered a choice of engines: a 230-cubic inch inline-six engine, or a selection of V8s.
 While its opponents eventually overshadowed it, the Firebird remains a favorite.
+From its bold styling to its high-performance Trans Am trim, the Firebird carved out its own place in muscle car lore.

 Oldsmobile 442 (1964-1980)